 What To Do When Denied Entry to the US at the Airport

 You will probably be standing in the airport terminal when you discover that you have been denied entrance into the United States.
 When you receive this bad news, you must follow these steps before doing anything else.
 Arguing will not help and will usually hurt your case.
 If you can, consider returning home and consulting with a US immigration attorney to ensure that you can re-enter the US again.
-Contact your airline to see if you can get a refund of your ticket.
+Contact your airline to see if you can get a refund for your ticket.

 - Ask follow-up questions: Do so in a calm, non-threatening manner and do not accept “no” for an answer.
 If you are shown disrespect, remain calm and continue to ask questions.